-(a) A draft report shall be written, presented and discussed with the teacher at least three (3) school days prior to the preparation of the final report.
-The teacher shall have the opportunity to suggest amendments to the report.

-(b) Evaluation reports shall be prepared by the evaluator based on all relevant information that relates to the criteria outlined in Article 14.4.

-(c) Specific strengths, weaknesses and recommendations for improvement will be included in the report.
-Where an evaluation reflects needs for improvement the evaluator shall prepare a statement for the teacher which suggests specific remedial steps, actions or changes that address the problem(s) identified by the evaluator.
-The teacher must indicate in writing a response to the statement from the evaluator.

-(d) The teacher upon receiving an evaluation report is required to sign the evaluation report to acknowledge receipt of the report.
+- (a) A draft report will be written, presented and discussed with the teacher at least three school days prior to the preparation of the final report.
+The teacher will have the opportunity to suggest amendments to the report. - (b) Evaluation reports will be prepared by the evaluator based on all relevant information that relates to the criteria outlined in Article 14.4. - (c) Specific strengths, weaknesses and recommendations for improvement will be included in the report.
+Where an evaluation reflects needs for improvement the evaluator will prepare a statement for the teacher which suggests specific remedial steps, actions or changes that address the problem(s) identified by the evaluator.
+The teacher must indicate in writing a response to the statement from the evaluator. - (d) The teacher upon receiving an evaluation report is required to sign the evaluation report to acknowledge receipt of the report.
 The teacher, by signing, is not agreeing to its contents.
-If the teacher believes that the evaluation report does not accurately or fully reflect his or her performance, the teacher may provide a response within thirty (30) days of receipt of the report which shall be attached to the report.
-Acknowledging receipt of the report and providing a response that is attached to the report shall not preclude the teacher from initiating a grievance pursuant to Article 10.

-(e) One (1) copy of the final report shall be given to the teacher at the time of filing, one (1) copy shall be retained by the evaluator, and one (1) copy placed in the teacher's personnel file.
+If the teacher believes that the evaluation report does not accurately or fully reflect his or her performance, the teacher may provide a response within 30 days of receipt of the report which will be attached to the report.
+Acknowledging receipt of the report and providing a response that is attached to the report will not preclude the teacher from initiating a grievance pursuant to Article 10. - (e) One copy of the final report will be given to the teacher at the time of filing, one copy will be retained by the evaluator, and one copy placed in the teacher's personnel file.